 WelcomeWelcome from Tom Purves, Chairman of the Royal Automobile Club

-As Chairman of the Royal Automobile Club, I would like to take this opportunity to welcome one and all to the world’s longest running motoring celebration.
-The breadth of the field of entrants from all over the world is an essential part of what makes the Bonhams London to Brighton Veteran Car Run supported by Hiscox such a great annual Run.
-It is testament to the popularity of the event.
+As Chairman of the Royal Automobile Club, it is my pleasure to welcome one and all to the world’s longest running motoring celebration.
+The vast number of entrants, from across the globe, who continue to participate in the Bonhams London to Brighton Veteran Car Run supported by Hiscox pays testament to the ever-growing popularity of this event.

 In true tradition, the Run takes place on the first Sunday of every November and commemorates the Emancipation Run of 14 November 1896, which celebrated the passing into law of the Locomotives on the Highway Act.
 It was this Act that raised the speed limit for 'light locomotives' from 4 mph to 14 mph and abolished the requirement for these vehicles to be preceded by a man on foot.
 The early law required the man on foot to carry a red flag but that requirement was abolished in 1878.
 The Locomotive Act was still widely known as the 'Red Flag Act' and, to mark this milestone, a red flag was symbolically destroyed at the start of the Emancipation Run, just as it is today before the start of the Run in Hyde Park.